hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/documentation/hpcc-tf-for-developers.md

 # For Developers: Tutorial of HPCC Easy Deploy Terraform

-This tutorial explains the terraform code that deploys HPCC Systems on an azure Kubernetes service (aks).
+This tutorial explains the terraform code that deploys HPCC Systems on an Azure Kubernetes service (aks).
 The terraform code was designed to enable one to deploy HPCC Systems easily.
 The terraform code can be found on Github.
 Here is a link to it ([https://github.com/hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite])

 From the root directory of the repository one can deploy all components of the HPCC cluster.
 Also, one can deploy individual components of the system from these subdirectories: `vnet`, `storage`, `aks`, and `hpcc`.
 If you want to deploy the individual components manually, here is the order you should do the deployment: 1st `vnet`, 2nd `storage` (if you want persistent storage), 3rd `aks`, and finally `hpcc`.